Crime leaves us all at a loss. No one expects a family member, a close friend, or even themselves to become a victim of

 There is a period of shock and confusion that follows the criminal victimization of yourself or a loved one.
 These feelings are normal and common.
 It is important to give yourself time to understand and talk about what has happened.
 However, it is not always possible to do this alone.
 It may be useful to seek the services of those specially trained and experienced in helping victims reduce the emotional impact of crime.

 Services provided by the Victim Support Program are available to any Wake Forest University student, faculty, staff or visitor to the campus who becomes the victim of a crime committed within the jurisdiction of the Wake Forest University Police Department.

 Victim Support is available 24 hours a day, seven days a week, to respond to the emergency needs of a victim.
 For assistance, call 336.758.5591.

 The Victim Support Program is here to ensure that victims of crime receive fair treatment in accordance with the provisions of the North Carolina Victim’s Rights Amendment.
 This amendment guarantees the right of a victim to be informed, to be present and to be heard, when relevant, at all crucial stages of the criminal proceedings.

 Victim support personnel can accompany and support victims through all stages of the criminal justice process such as law enforcement interviews, line-ups, testimony, deposition, trial, sentencing, injunction, hearings, etc.

 Crisis Intervention & Referral

 Every victim of crime, especially violent crime, experiences predictable emotions and behaviors in the aftermath of his/her victimization.
 Victim support personnel provides emotional support dealing with the initial issues and feelings the victim may have.
-Referrals for counseling are made to Wake Forest University Counseling Center and agencies off campus.
+Referrals for counseling are made to Wake Forest University Counseling Center, the Safe Office, Title IX, the Chaplains Office and agencies off campus.

 Campus & Community Education